Rohini-996/90DaysOfDevOps/2026/day-09/day-09-user-management.md

 ```
 - What I Learned

-.
-Linux access is controlled by users + groups + permissions
+- Linux access is controlled by users + groups + permissions
-.
-One user can belong to multiple groups
+- One user can belong to multiple groups
-.
-Shared folders work smoothly when group ownership is set correctly
+- Shared folders work smoothly when group ownership is set correctly
-.
-Permission denied errors are usually group or permission issues
+- Permission denied errors are usually group or permission issues

 - Troubleshooting Tips

-.
-Permission denied? → Check chmod and chgrp
+- Permission denied? → Check chmod and chgrp
-.
-User can’t access folder? → Check groups username
+- User can’t access folder? → Check groups username
-.
-Forgot sudo? → Most admin tasks need it
+- forgot sudo? → Most admin tasks need it